 Peak flows for the Glaslaw Burn have been estimated using the FEH Rainfall Runoff methodology.
-This method is deemed appropriate given the size and nature of the catchment and the lack of gauged data for the burn.
+Current FEH guidance deems this method appropriate given the size and nature of the catchment and the lack of gauged data for the burn.

 The FEH Rainfall Runoff methodology combines design rainfall with a unit hydrograph for the subject site to estimate flows at a range of return periods.
 The catchment descriptors for the Glaslaw Burn catchment are included in table 2-1.